 The curriculum breakdown for the Ph.D. in Global Leadership program is described below.
-For more details on the coursework required for this program, you can view the coursework.
+For more details on the coursework required for this program, you can view the catalog.

 The research core is six courses totaling 18 credits.
 The coursework focuses on research methods, scholarly inquiry and technical writing, critical analysis of literature, and statistical analysis.

 The research core also includes development of a qualifying paper offering critical analysis of literature on an approved topic.
 This qualifying paper may become a component of a student’s dissertation.

 The global leadership core is six courses totaling 18 credits.
 The courses explore leadership topics related to change, communications, ethics, social responsibility, teamwork, and global strategy.

 Students choose a specialization consisting of six courses totaling 18 credits.

 Organizational management specialization

 Students in the organizational management specialty will pursue coursework designed to prepare them for increasing leadership roles within for-profit and not-for-profit organizations.
 This specialty is ideal for a student seeking added responsibility in his or her current field of expertise, or for faculty in the field of leadership, organizational management, or related disciplines.

 Students in the academic administration specialty will pursue coursework designed to prepare them for increasing leadership in higher education.
 This specialty is ideal for faculty in the field of leadership or related disciplines as well as administrators in areas such as academic affairs, student services, financial aid, admissions, or athletics.